actualbudget/docs/docs/advanced/bank-sync/simplefin.md

    - You will need to subscribe before your first can be added.
 Current rates are $1.50 / mo, or $15 / year.

 5. From the "My Accounts" page, under "Apps", click on "New Connection".
 Give your connection a name, and click "Create Setup Token"

-   _This is only for you to easily identify it in the SimpleFIN connections overview_
+   _This is only for you to easily identify it in the SimpleFIN connections overview._

 ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-03.png)